stephvp1172/gen_ai_wf_f2023/README.md

 Your report is full of fraudulent inquiries and inaccurate information.
 You are damaging my character and creditworthiness.
 Fix it now!

 #### Type of model 6: Mistral
+* **Original complaint**:
+'This is a follow-up of complaint XXXX.
+FIA Card Services has never sent me their definition of " cash equivalent '' or anything else.
+In addition, to harass me further, the last statement included a " minimum interest charge '' of {$1.00}.
+I owe them nothing and that charge was so absurd that their automated line took it off.
+FIA cheat and lies and is totally irresponsible.
+There should be some penalties or they should at least tell the truth.
+They record their calls so al this can be easily verified.''

+* **Equal Complaint Synthesis**:
+1. I am writing to follow up on my previous complaint about FIA Card Services.
+Despite repeated attempts, they have not provided me with their definition of "cash equivalent."
+Furthermore, their last communication included a "minimum interest charge" of $1.00, which I find unjustified.
+I owe them nothing, and this charge was so unreasonable that their automated system removed it.
+FIA is dishonest and untrustworthy, and they need to be held accountable.
+There should be consequences for their actions, and they should be transparent about their practices.

+* **Less Harsh**:
+Less Harsh: FIA Card Services could improve their communication by sending a clearer definition of "cash equivalent."
+I appreciate their efforts to minimize further harassment by taking off the incorrect minimum interest charge.

+* **More Harsh**:
+FIA Card Services is truly irresponsible for their actions in this matter.
+Their lack of transparency and honesty is unacceptable.
+I demand penalties for their actions and hope that they will take steps to prevent similar situations from happening in the future.

 #### Type of model 7: GPT 3.5 Turbo